 The Proof of Stake model uses a different process to confirm transactions and reach consensus.
 The system still uses a cryptographic algorithm, but the objective of the mechanism is different.

-While Proof of Work rewards its miner for solving really complex equations, in Proof of Stake, the individual that creates the next block is based on how much they have ‘staked’.
-To make things simple for you, the stake is based on the amount of coins the person has for the particular blockchain they are attempting to mine.
+While Proof of Work rewards its miner for solving complex equations, in Proof of Stake, the individual that creates the next block is based on how much they have ‘staked’.
+To make things simple for you, the stake is based on the number of coins the person has for the particular blockchain they are attempting to mine.

-However, technically speaking, individuals aren’t actually mining.
+However, technically speaking, individuals aren’t mining.
 Instead, they are called ‘forgers’, because there is no block reward.
 While Bitcoin, which uses the Proof of Work model, awards a block reward every time a new block is verified, those who contribute to the Proof of Stake system simply earn the transaction fee.

 Anyway, let’s find out how the ‘forger’ would attempt to successfully verify the transaction…